July 1, 2021

 - why they think it’s an appropriate medicine for the condition.2

-Once the required approvals have been obtained, your GP will give you a prescription that you can have filled at a designated pharmacy.
+Once they receive the required approvals, your GP will give you a prescription that you can have filled at a designated pharmacy.

 Enquiries to GPs from patients wanting to access medicinal cannabis products are common, however some doctors may be uncomfortable discussing medicinal cannabis products.8 If this is the case, you can seek a second opinion.